arnonate/horizon-cycling/src/pages/blog/2017-01-04-just-in-small-batch-of-jamaican-blue-mountain-in-store-next-week.md

 > Some of the plants found on the Blue Mountain cannot be found anywhere else in the world and they are often of a dwarfed sort.

 This is mainly due to the cold climate which inhibits growth.
 The small coffee farming communities of Claverty Cottage and Hagley Gap are located near the peak.

-## What you need to know before trying

-Jamaican Blue Mountain Coffee or Jamaica Blue Mountain Coffee is a classification of coffee grown in the Blue Mountains of Jamaica.
-The best lots of Blue Mountain coffee are noted for their mild flavor and lack of bitterness.
-Over the past few decades, this coffee has developed a reputation that has made it one of the most expensive and sought-after coffees in the world.
-Over 80% of all Jamaican Blue Mountain Coffee is exported to Japan.
-In addition to its use for brewed coffee, the beans are the flavor base of Tia Maria coffee liqueur.

-Jamaican Blue Mountain Coffee is a globally protected certification mark, meaning only coffee certified by the Coffee Industry Board of Jamaica can be labeled as such.
-It comes from a recognized growing region in the Blue Mountain region of Jamaica, and its cultivation is monitored by the Coffee Industry Board of Jamaica.

-The Blue Mountains are generally located between Kingston to the south and Port Antonio to the north.
-Rising 7,402 ft, they are some of the highest mountains in the Caribbean.
-The climate of the region is cool and misty with high rainfall.
-The soil is rich, with excellent drainage.
-This combination of climate and soil is considered ideal for coffee.